-These simple steps will ensure you’ll enjoy juicy and perfectly grilled meats all summer long.
+These simple grilling tips will ensure you’ll enjoy juicy and perfectly grilled meats all summer long.

 While making some calls to friends to learn how to clean my grill this summer (those great tips are included in this post on How to Clean Your Grill), I received some great grilling tips too!